didiberman/terraform-aws-chatops-site/docs/SETUP.md

 3.  **Domain Name**: You must own a domain name (e.g., `example.com`).
 4.  **GitHub Repository**: A repository containing your website code.
 You must add the **[Deployment Workflow](WEBSITE_WORKFLOW.md)** to this repo.

+## Step 0: Authenticate with AWS 🔑

+Before running Terraform, you must authenticate with your AWS account.

+1.  **Install AWS CLI**: If you haven't already, [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+2.  **Configure Credentials**: Run the following command and enter your Access Key ID and Secret Access Key:
+    ```bash
+    aws configure
+    ```
+3.  **Permissions**: Ensure your user has **AdministratorAccess**.
+    *   *Why?* This project creates a wide range of resources (IAM Roles, CloudFront Distributions, S3 Buckets, Lambda Functions, Route 53 Zones).
+It is easiest to run this with Admin privileges.

 ## Step 1: Configure Terraform

 1. Navigate to the project directory: